Cervical Screening

 Cervical screening

-Cervical screening, which used to be called smear test, is a test to check the health of the cervix and help prevent cervical cancer.
-It's offered to women and people with a cervix aged 25 to 64.
+Cervical screening, which used to be called a smear test, is a test to check the health of the cervix and help prevent cervical cancer.
+All women aged 25 to 64 are invited for cervical screening every 5 years.
+Everyone with a cervix should be offered screening.